H-E-L-P/dmu_products/dmu16a/dmu16a_allwise/readme.md

 | ph_qual           | Photometry quality flag.
 Copied from the AllWise catalog.
 See AllWise explanatory supplement for details          |
 | cntr              | Unique identification number for this object in the AllWISE Catalog/Reject Tab.
 Copied from the AllWise catalog.  |
 | tmass_key         | 2MASS PSC association.
 Copied from the AllWise catalog.
 See AllWise explanatory supplement for details            |

+# Filtering (added 17th June 2018, Seb Oliver)

+subsets of the Allwise catalogue are created for stacking purposes using the code make_wise_samples_for_stacking.csh